bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Impact of germ band cauterization in wild type-->

+Given the unexpected finding that the germ band influences head tissues, we then tested whether the germ band extension and its resulting tissue compression also contributes to the normal process of cephalic furrow formation.
+We find that cauterized wild type embryos have a shallower cephalic furrow, indicating that the tissue compression from the germ band extension affects the amount of invaginated cephalic furrow tissue.

+The dynamics of CF formation is largely influenced by other gastrulation events such as the mitotic domains and the germ band extension (trace CF in cauterized embryos, the furrow should be shifted posteriorly, and in stg mutants probably more anterior).

 Next, we asked whether the germ band elongation could be contributing to the invagination of the cephalic furrow by exerting forces on the epithelium in wild type embryos (see He ventral furrow).
 To test this hypothesis, we blocked